NaryanSambhi/C_restaurant_menu_Structs_project-/item1/README.txt

+//How the work was distributed

-Katarina Lukic: Leader/Coder, generated ideas for the structs and menu items, divided up the work, created the get ingredients and printed them, added/changed comments, fixed/tested bugs,  did test cases, collaborated verbally on the code layout with others.
+Katarina Lukic: Leader/Coder, generated ideas for the structs and menu items, divided up the work, created the get ingredients and printed them, added/changed comments, fixed/tested bugs, collaborated verbally on the code layout with others, checkin in with progress and made suggestions.

 Muhammed Asim: Coder: generated ideas for the structs/ menu items, created the menus/switch cases, added/chnaged comments, fixed / tested bugs, collaborated verbally with the recipe types/menu items